rbawden/discomt17-pronouns/README.md

 # TODO May 3rd
 * HM: Train 2 dep parsing models for each language out of EN, FR, DE and ES, namely one form model and one lemma model.
+Note these models also require a POS model.
 * HM: Generate a file, aligned to the input.
 It will contain four columms: SOURCE_form_depidx SOURCE_form_label TARGET_lemma_depidx TARGET_lemma_label
 * HM: Note that the TARGET side has REPLACE_n tokens that are always subject pronouns.
 One must give them an automatic PRONOUN tag before parsing, as well as a special replace_label label to keep track.
 Normally they can be treated as subjects.